-The start time of your chosen hike will vary due to New Zealand's diverse weather.
+The start time of your chosen hike will vary due to New Zealand's diverse weather and which hike you have chosen.

 We ask you to contact us 2 days prior to your hike to confirm weather and pick up locations.
+These following pages explain how a Tongariro Guided Walks trip typically operates on the Tongariro Alpine Crossing.